 The big game is on the horizon and you’re getting ready to host friends and family to cheer on your favorite team.
 You’ve wiped the fingerprints from your television screen, gone shopping for finger foods and started work on your three-bean dip.
 But have you thought about safety?

 If you’re having a game day party at your house this year, keep these home insurance tips in mind.

 If you’re planning to serve alcohol to your guests, keep an eye on how much they’re drinking.
 It is of the utmost importance that no one who has overindulged winds up behind the wheel.
 If someone does overdo it, make sure that they go home with a designated driver, call a taxi or hire a ride-sharing service for them.
 You want your guests to get home safely.

 Some people recommend hiring a bartender to mitigate party liability since they can usually tell when someone’s had enough.

-Make sure the food prep is safe.
+Keep the food prep safe.